Tax-Smart Withdrawals

 We touched on qualified and non-qualified accounts, but let’s talk about why looking across all accounts is more efficient than just looking at them on an individualized level.

-LifeYield takes your accounts and looks at them in terms of the entire withdrawal amount and the tax event each sold lot would incur.
+SEI LifeYield takes your accounts and looks at them in terms of the entire withdrawal amount and the tax event each sold lot would incur.
 Different accounts have different rules when it comes to making withdrawals and paying taxes on the gains.
-LifeYield’s technology runs all these calculations at once instead of an advisor manually figuring each account out individually.
+SEI LifeYield’s technology runs all these calculations at once instead of an advisor manually figuring each account out individually.

-To execute, you simply input a withdrawal amount and LifeYield runs the scenario across all of a client’s accounts to find the best withdrawal strategy.
+To execute, you simply input a withdrawal amount and SEI LifeYield runs the scenario across all of a client’s accounts to find the best withdrawal strategy.

 This is also where you can find an opportunity to look at the gains and losses across your client’s accounts.
 There is an opportunity when it comes to the taxes amassed from the withdrawal to offset the capital gain with the losses in a process called tax-loss harvesting.
 To do this manually is extremely difficult and leaves the client open to human error.
 This can easily be avoided by using technology.